Talking about objects

 General

-Practise idioms for various situations with this lesson!
+Practise idioms for various situations with this worksheet!
 Students watch short film clips, talk about experiences and share opinions.
-They also play a fun game to review and reinforce the target idioms from the lesson.
+They also play a fun game to review and reinforce the target idioms from the worksheet.

 ESL lesson on laws and precedents